yuriysydor1991/ImagesAnnotator/README.md

 After annotating the images of interest, use the export submenu of the `Annotations` menu to export data to widely used annotation formats.

+# Implementing custom exporters

+Current ImagesAnnotator application stores the annotations database in the `JSON` file format.
+It makes it easy to implement a custom export script into required format to train neural network with the help of `Python` or `Bash`.

 # Requirements

 This section contains list of required packages and/or tools that must be present in the system in order to build project.